raviu2500/New/README.md

-# Deploy web application in Elastic Bean Stack.Removed content in the last revision.Latest version
+# Deploy web application in Elastic Bean Stack.Removed content in the last revision.Latest version.Yes we can achive

 # Pre-Requisites
     Springboot Application